pathtodevops/blog/README.md

 ## About the Project

 Wordpress server creation on DigitalOcean using devops tools and techniques.

-Anyone is free to use any part of the code.
+This is my project while trying to move into devops techniques coming from a sysadmin background.
+I will keep adding to the Roadmap below as I go along.

 ## Roadmap